gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Nawp," the condor squawked.

 "Tsk tsk," Thomas clucked.
 "I'm *sure* the captain would want my letter to reach Lady Jangchup without delay.
-I implore you---"
+I implore you—"

 "Nawp."
 The condor shook her head.
 She wasn't as ugly up close as Erileine had expected.
 Her beak was cruelly curved, and bald red skin